 observable [str] Expression for the observable to be histogrammed.
-The str will be parsed by Python's eval() function and can use the names of the observables in the MadMiner files.

-nbins [int] Number of bins in the histogram, excluding overflow bins.
+The str will be parsed by Python's eval() function and can use the names of the observables in the MadMiner files bins [int or ndarray] If int: number of bins in the histogram, excluding overflow bins.
+Otherwise, defines the bin boundaries (excluding overflow bins).

 histrange [tuple of float or None, optional] Minimum and maximum value of the histogram in the form (min, max).
 Overflow bins are always added.
-If None, variable-width bins with equal cross section are constructed automatically.
+If None and bins is an int, variable-width bins with equal cross section are constructed automatically.
 Default value: None.